HughP/dnj-corpus/README.md

 U+003A | :  | le double point marque le début d'un discourse direct

 ###### Based on the corpus
-Based on data within the corpus, the following punctuation marks are observed.
+Based on data within the corpus, as it was originally delivered, the following punctuation marks are observed.
 Their usages, as far as can be determined, from the corpus are indicated in the table.

 Codepoint   | Grapheme | Usage
 -------------|-----|----